Purported chats between Fancy and Alexx spark reactions as drama gets messier

-Purported Chats Between Fancy Ancholonu and Alexx Ekubo Go Viral as Drama Gets Messier
+Purported Chats Between Fancy Acholonu and Alexx Ekubo Go Viral as Drama Gets Messier

 - The drama between actor Alexx Ekubo and his estranged fiancée Fancy Acholonu continues to get messy as more details surface online